 - yellow highlighter (from a larger set) – $0.50

-Free Printable Teacher Survival Kit Gift Tag
+Printable Teacher Survival Kit Gift Tags

 Your teacher gift wouldn’t be complete without a cute gift tag explaining what the gift actually is… if not, it’s just a basket of random items.
-My printable Teacher Survival Kit gift tags are great because they can be used to give a wide variety of gifts, instead of specific items.
+My free printable Teacher Survival Kit gift tags are great because they can be used to give a wide variety of gifts, instead of specific items.

 The printable gift tags also come in two different versions… one for larger gifts in bins or baskets and a smaller tag for gifts in small cellophane bags.